miloxd123/photoshop-review/README.md

 **🎨 Key Advantages of Photoshop:**
   </p>

-✔ **Industry Standard** - Used by photographers and designers worldwide
 ✔ **Powerful Tools** - Advanced layers, masks, and selection capabilities
 ✔ **Creative Cloud Integration** - Works seamlessly with other Adobe apps
 ✔ **Regular Updates** - New features and performance improvements